gitIslomjonhub/facebook-chat-on-web/README.md

-# Responsive Landing Page Headphones 🎧
+# Responsive Landing Page Facebook 🌏
-### Responsive Landing Page Headphones 🎧
+### Responsive Landing Page Facebook 🌏

 - Beautiful headphone landing page using HTML, CSS and JAVASCRIPT.
-- With animations when scrolling.
 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.